 Weather-permitting, the Sens Rink of Dreams at Ottawa City Hall is open daily from 6 am to 11 pm and unlike many other public skating rinks there is also a heated changing facility.
 If you don’t own skates (or you just discovered your kids have outgrown theirs) you can rent skates right on site (during designated times).

-Rideau Hall also has a public outdoor skating rink which is open until March 26th, weather-permitting.
-In celebration of Canada’s 150th there may also be various special celebrations occurring here too!
+Rideau Hall also has a public outdoor skating rink which is open until March 25th, weather-permitting.

 7) Slide or Dive into a City of Ottawa pool